RussC-Xer0n3/Py/index.md

 ### Other projects which have been completed are...

 There are other projects in Py repository which were started and uploaded here which have since moved to another repository.
-[MAC Daddy](https://github.com/RussC-Xer0n3/Py/blob/main/mac_daddy.py) and [ip](https://github.com/RussC-Xer0n3/Py/blob/main/ip.py) are two examples of minified projects which were moved to separate related repositories.
+[MAC Daddy](https://github.com/RussC-Xer0n3/Py/blob/main/mac_daddy.py) and [ip](https://github.com/RussC-Xer0n3/Py/blob/main/ip.py) are two examples of minified projects which were moved to [separate related repositories](https://github.com/RussC-Xer0n3/IP-Port) and [MAC here](https://github.com/RussC-Xer0n3/MAC).

 ### Check out